 The online form will take you through the three sections of the application:

 - Description (site information, letter of commitment from site director, project description)

 - Coordinator information (names, contact information, and letters of commitment from Project Coordinator and Site Coordinator)

 - Budget information (project costs and FAIC funding request)

 You can save and return to your application later to complete it.
 When you are satisfied with your responses, “save and finalize” to submit your application.
 Once you have submitted the application, you cannot return to edit the form.

 A committee reviews applications and makes recommendations to the FAIC board for final approval.
+Reviewers will follow the Reviewer Guidelines and an established evaluation rubric based on the criteria for review to evaluate all applications.
 We notify awardees six to eight weeks after the deadline.
 Projects should take place six weeks to twelve months after the application deadline.

 The Project Coordinator must submit a final report and the Site Coordinator must submit a site evaluation form within 60 days of the event directly to email@example.com